The North Downs ridge, a haunted pool, unusual churches and traces of an industrial era in the Tillingbourne valley

 The outward route passes close to two stations on the Guildford–Redhill line, Shalford and Chilworth, and is not too far from them on the return leg to Guildford.
-That gives nine possible walks with lengths between 14 and 25 km; the most useful variations (listed here) are those starting from Shalford and/or finishing at Chilworth.
+With a choice of three starting and finishing stations there are nine possible walks, ranging from 14 to 25 km.

 For the Main Walk Guildford has frequent fast trains from Waterloo, four an hour during the week and two on Sundays.
 Avoid the slower services unless you are travelling from an intermediate station.

 For all the other walk options you will need to change on the outward and/or return journey for a train on the Guildford–Redhill line.
 The off-peak service is hourly to Shalford and two-hourly to Chilworth.
-If you realise that you would have a long wait for a return train it would make sense to carry on to Guildford, but if you are stuck you might be able to pick up a bus: Compass 32 goes past both stations and there are other services from Shalford.
+If you realise that you would have a long wait for a return train and decide not to carry on to Guildford you could take a bus: Compass 32 goes past both stations and there are other services from Shalford.

 If you are doing the full Main Walk a return to Guildford is sufficient, but a return to Chilworth is only slightly more expensive and would let you shorten the walk by diverting to either of the alternative stations.
-From London, a ticket to Chilworth or Shalford (but not Guildford) is also valid for travel via Redhill or Dorking, although it is usually quicker to change at Guildford.
+From London, a ticket to Chilworth or Shalford (but not Guildford) is also valid via Redhill or Dorking, although it is usually quicker to go via Guildford.

 For the Main Walk, take the train nearest to 09:30 from Waterloo to Guildford.
-For the walk options starting at Shalford or Chilworth, take a train to these stations (changing at either Guildford or Redhill) which would allow you to start walking at around 11am.
+For the walk options starting at Shalford or Chilworth, take a train to these stations (changing at Guildford, Dorking or Redhill) which would allow you to start walking at around 11am.

 The second half of this walk is the more strenuous, but a mid-afternoon break at the Newlands Corner viewpoint (5¼ km after Little London) is possible.
-The Squirrel Hill Café (01483-222659; last orders 3pm weekdays, 4pm weekends) is open daily; it has a nice garden if you can put up with the traffic noise from the main road.
+The Plucky Pheasant (01483-225222) café is open daily; it has a nice garden if you can put up with the traffic noise from the main road.
 Alternatively, there is a snack bar in the car park.

 The route to Shalford passes the Seahorse Inn (01483-514351) 1 km from the finish, with the Queen Victoria pub (01483-566959) next to the station.
 Chilworth also has a conveniently-placed pub opposite the road from the station, the Percy Arms (01483-561765).